Simon Fraser Student Society: Impeachment

 A special general meeting (called by Forum) of the SFSS was held on October 25, 2006 in the school's Convocation Mall.
-1028 students attended overall (up to 760 at the same time) the Special General Meeting, and voted in favour of motions to impeach the seven directors and to two amendments to the bylaws of the society.
+1028 students attended overall (up to 760 at the same time) at the Special General Meeting, and voted in favour of motions to impeach the seven directors and to two amendments to the bylaws of the society.

-In response, the seven directors claimed that the special general meeting was invalid by claiming the Forum meeting used to call the special general meeting itself was invalid, and issued guidelines to the staff of the society.
+In response, the seven directors claimed that the special general meeting was invalid by claiming the Forum meeting used to call the special general meeting itself was invalid, and issued guidelines to the staff of the SFSS.
 They asked the Supreme Court of British Columbia to declare the impeachments invalid.
 The bank account of the SFSS was frozen due to the controversy over who were the legitimate directors of the SFSS.
-This issue was resolved on November 23, 2006 with a court order enforcing an agreement between the impeached directors and the remaining directors.
+This issue was resolved on November 23, 2006, with a court order enforcing an agreement between the impeached directors and the remaining directors.

 While President Shawn Hunsdale has resigned after his impeachment, he maintained his claim that the special general meeting that impeached him is invalid.
 The President of the University itself, Michael Stevenson, stated that until the Supreme Court of BC made a decision, students, as well as the impeached directors, should respect the SGM.

 In December 2006, the BC Supreme Court ruled that the special general meeting and impeachment were legitimate and there was no issue with the Forum.
 The court also stated that in the event that there was a problem with the Forum, the petition was sufficient and should have been followed, and assigned all costs to the individual impeached directors.

+In December 2019, another SFSS President was impeached.

 Canadian Federation of Students

 In March 2007 the Simon Fraser Student Society conducted a non-binding plebiscite where over 75% of voting members voted to leave the CFS.
 The power of this plebiscite to give a clear mandate was questioned by some.
 The referendum was held in conjunction with the general election of 2007.

 After this plebiscite the SFSS engaged in the regular defederation process, collecting over 3000 signatures during the summer semester for a defederation vote six months hence.

-In the vote, which was held in March 2008, students again voted to leave by a 66% majority.
+In the vote, which was held in March 2008, students again voted to leave by a 67% majority.